Graham Harbord is one of South Australia’s most respected lawyers.

 Graham is also passionate about the rights of refugees and asylum seekers.
 In 2002 he helped form the Refugee Advocacy Service of SA, which represented detainees held at Woomera, and later Baxter, detention centres.
 He also helped establish STARRS (Survivors of Torture and Trauma Assistance and Rehabilitation Service) which provides wide range of counselling and other service to refugees.

 Graham regularly presents papers at various conferences and publishes articles on a range of law-related topics.
-Click here for examples.
+Click here for an example.

 Personal interests include travel and hiking (having trekked in mountain ranges such as the Himalayas in Nepal, the Andes in Peru and the Californian Sierras).